-If required, for further advice and/or guidance that may be required, LanguageCert can be contacted using the LanguageCert "Contact us Guide".
+For further advice and/or guidance that may be required, LanguageCert can be contacted using the LanguageCert "Contact us Guide".

-1.2.International ESOL Qualifications

-International ESOL (Speaking)
+1.2 International ESOL (Speaking)

 This range of qualifications offers a communicative approach to the testing of Speaking at six levels.
-The names used for each level of the LanguageCert International ESOL qualifications and each level's correspondence to the Common European Framework of Reference (CEFR) and UK national levels are shown in the table below:
+The names used for each level of the LanguageCert International ESOL qualifications and each level's correspondence to the Common European Framework of Reference (CEFR) and UK national levels are shown in the following table: